jstewmc/transient/README.md

 $bar->attach($foo);
 ```

 You can attach entities to other entities.
-But, just keep in mind, properties and methods are only attached in one direction.
-Order matters:
+However, properties and methods are only attached in one direction.
+Order matters.
+Make sure you attach your entities in reverse order (i.e., the innermost entity is attached first):

 ```php
 use Jstewmc\Transient\Entity;